CardiffARS/cardiffars.github.io/content/events/roundtable-2019-program.md

 Commercial RF CAD packages and, in particular, measurement equipment are often unavailable to amateur radio operators due to both cost limitations and the necessary technical training required to effectively use these tools.

-This talk will discuss PA design from an amateur radio perspective, looking at the fundamentals of PA design, the capabilities of current open-source RF CAD software, and highlighting some points of interest within the design flow.
+This talk discusses PA design from an amateur radio perspective, looking at the fundamentals of PA design, the capabilities of current open-source RF CAD software, and highlighting some points of interest within the design flow.

 <a href="/events/2019_Zack Costello_RF Power Amplifier Design Considerations.pdf" class="button is-link">Slides</a>
 <a href="/events/2019_Zack Costello_RFPA Files.zip" class="button is-link">QUCS and Octave Files</a>